Centreon documentation

 • one Centreon Broker acting as a stand-alone concentrator (called a central-broker-master)

-• one Centreon Broker specialized in generating the RRD data used by graphs (called central-rrd-master).
+• one Centreon Broker that specializes in generating the RRD data used by graphs (called central-rrd-master).

 As expected, the central-module-master has only one output and zero inputs.
 Configured as a Centreon Engine module, it generates events on its own and forwards them to the standalone Centreon Broker instance.